Living in the Heart of the Beast: Development

 Hodgkinson began writing "Living in the Heart of the Beast" in mid-1974 and presented it a few months later to Henry Cow as an unfinished and untitled instrumental.
 The group cut the piece up into fragments, interspaced them with improvisational sections, and performed it live.
 One such performance, Halsteren was recorded in Halsteren in the Netherlands on 26 September 1974, and appears in Volume 2: 1974–5 of The 40th Anniversary Henry Cow Box Set (2009).
-This instrumental suite was also performed in Groningen in the Netherlands two days later, and part of it was released as "Groningen" on Concerts (1976).
-In early 1975, after a successful collaborative album, Desperate Straights with Slapp Happy, the two groups decided to merge, and Henry Cow, for the first time, acquired a vocalist, Dagmar Krause from Slapp Happy.
+This instrumental suite was also performed in Groningen two days later, and part of it was released as "Groningen" on Concerts (1976).
+In early 1975, after a successful collaborative album, Desperate Straights with Slapp Happy, the two groups decided to merge, and Henry Cow, for the first time, acquired a vocalist, Dagmar Krause of Slapp Happy.

-There were never any plans to add lyrics to "Living in the Heart of the Beast".
-Hodgkinson developed it as an instrumental before Krause had joined the group.
-The addition of a singer opened up new possibilities for the piece and Hodgkinson commissioned Slapp Happy's songwriter Peter Blegvad to write lyrics for Krause to sing.
+There were initially no plans to add lyrics to "Living in the Heart of the Beast", which Hodgkinson had developed as an instrumental before Krause joined.
+The addition of a singer opened up new possibilities for the piece, and Hodgkinson commissioned Slapp Happy's Peter Blegvad to write lyrics for Krause to sing.
 However, after several attempts, Blegvad (who was soon to be asked to leave the band) admitted that he was "out of [his] depth", and Hodgkinson wrote the lyrics himself.
-Blegvad presented a slightly different interpretation of this situation in a 1996 interview with Hearsay magazine:
+Blegvad presented a different interpretation of this situation in a 1996 interview with Hearsay magazine: